DecentralizeJustice/decentralKeyStorageDocs/docs/intro/README.md

 # Intro To Project

 ## What
-A system that allows people without expertise ,beyond "average" computer usage, a way to securely use cryptocurrency.
+A system that allows people without expertise, beyond "average" computer usage, a way to securely use cryptocurrency.

 ## Why
 End user security is vital for a decentralized system.
 This project will make several much needed improvements in this area.